ellis/roboliq/README.md

 The important sub-directories are:

-* `roboliq`: the source code for processing protocols and making sure they are complete
+* `roboliq-processor`: the source code for processing protocols and making sure they are complete
-* `roboliq/src/evoware`: the source code for the Tecan Evoware backend
+* `roboliq-processor/src/evoware`: the source code for the Tecan Evoware backend
-* `runtime-server`: the source code for a server which handles logging and measurements while experiments are running
+* `roboliq-runtime-cli`: the source code for a command line utility that handles logging and measurements while experiments are running

 # Getting started